Dora Creek

 AreaSearch assessment of residential approval activity sees Dora Creek among the top 30% of areas assessed nationwide

-The demand significantly outpaces supply, which typically puts upward pressure on prices and increases competition among buyers.
-New properties are constructed at an average value of $373,000.
-In FY-26, there have been $4.7 million in commercial approvals, indicating limited commercial development focus.
-Compared to the rest of NSW, Dora Creek has slightly more development, with 23.0% above the regional average per person over the past five years.
-This maintains good buyer choice while supporting existing property values.
+This demand significantly outpaces supply, which typically puts upward pressure on prices and increases competition among buyers.
+New properties are constructed at an average expected cost value of $373,000.
+In FY-26, there have been approximately $4.7 million in commercial approvals, indicating limited commercial development focus.
+Comparatively, Dora Creek has seen slightly more development than the rest of NSW, with 22.0% above the regional average per person over the past five years.

 Frequently Asked Questions - Development